angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 3

 This game is pretty grindy.
-I keep an interactive hand but without DD.
+I keep an interactive hand but without Dd.
 We both have slow, cautious starts.
 I Thoughtseize my opponent, take an Endurance, and see a Surgical Extraction.
 He Surgicals away my Brainstorms and we settle in for a long game.
 I flood out &mdash; getting 4 USeas and a fetch in play by turn 5.
-I cast DD with FoW, PT, fetch in hand and looking at an empty board.
+I cast Dd with FoW, PT, fetch in hand and looking at an empty board.
 It resolves.

 I build a pile of Sheoldred, TO, Cavern, TO, Island.
 Sheoldred won't have time